 This is not the only usage of the Neighbor Solicitation and Neighbor Advertisement messages.
 They are also used to detect the utilization of duplicate addresses.
 In the network above, consider what happens when a new host is connected to the LAN.
 If this host is configured by mistake with the same address as hostA (i.e. 2001:db8:1234:5678::AA), problems could occur.
 Indeed, if two hosts have the same IPv6 address on the LAN, but different MAC addresses, it will be difficult to correctly reach them.
 IPv6 anticipated this problem and includes a Duplicate Address Detection Algorithm (DAD).
 When an IPv6 address8 is configured on a host, by any means, the host must verify the uniqueness of this address on the LAN.
 For this, it multicasts an ICMPv6 Neighbor Solicitation that queries the network for its newly configured address.
-The IPv6 address on this subnet).
+The IPv6 address of this NS is set to :: (i.e. the reserved unassigned address) if the host does not already have an IPv6 address on this subnet.
 If the NS does not receive any answer, the new address is considered to be unique and can safely be used.
 Otherwise, the new address is refused and an error message should be returned to the system administrator or a new IPv6 address should be generated.
 The Duplicate Address Detection Algorithm can prevent various operational problems that are often difficult to debug.